Deep Dive: MercadoLibre ($MELI)

 Start with the adult question: what’s liquid, and what’s plumbing?

-The Audit: If you talk about MELI’s balance sheet like it’s a retailer’s balance sheet, you’ll misread risk.
-A meaningful portion is payments infrastructure, not discretionary liquidity.
+The Audit: If you talk about MELI’s balance sheet like it’s a retailer’s balance sheet, you’ll misread the risk.
+A meaningful portion of this is payments infrastructure, not discretionary liquidity.
+What’s not normal is pretending it’s all “excess cash.”

 Atomic Take: The balance sheet is strong in scale but not simple.
 Liquidity analysis must separate “available” from “restricted/owed.”